COMPSCI 561 System Defense and Test

 Course Layout

-The class is conducted through UMass' Blackboard site.
-All homework and supporting materials are available on Blackboard as well.
+The class is conducted through UMass' Canvas site.
+All homework and supporting materials are available on Canvas as well.
 There are weekly lecture sessions during which students can participate.

 In addition to assignments, there will be a semester-long project, the topic of which should be chosen and selected by student.
 Depending on the availability of time, students might be required to make a short project presentation at the end of the semester.